Corona crisis: information for travellers from abroad

 It is best to find out from the embassy of your country.
 Many foreign embassies in Germany have set up a crisis team to keep their citizens informed about the current situation.

-Can I enter Germany unhindered?
+Can I enter Germany without restrictions?

 How can I travel in Germany?